jboss-developer/jboss-eap-quickstarts/mail/README.md

 1. Start the JBoss EAP server by typing the following:

-        For Linux:  EAP_HOME/bin/standalone.sh
+        For Linux:  EAP7_HOME/bin/standalone.sh
-        For Windows:  EAP_HOME\bin\standalone.bat
+        For Windows:  EAP7_HOME\bin\standalone.bat
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=remove-mail-session.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=remove-mail-session.cli
-        For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=remove-mail-session.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=remove-mail-session.cli
    This script removes the custom "MyOtherMail" session from the `mail` subsystem in the server configuration. file You should see the following result when you run the script:

         The batch executed successfully.